LUXURY INCA TRAIL 5 DAYS | LUXURY INCA TRAIL HIKE

 - Appropiate clothing along the Inca Trail

 - Hiking pants and T-shirts are commonly used during the day, complemented by sweaters, fleeces and waterproof jackets.
 It is very convenient to have light raingear available in the daypack (rain poncho or jacket and/or rain pants) as the weather changes easily and rains can suddenly occur.
 At night, warm clothing is required, down jackets can be useful, otherwise a fleece and a jacket.
 During the fourth day (if sunny) and in Machupicchu, convertible hiking pants are useful, and can be switched into shorts if necessary.
 Machupicchu has a warm climate, getting only cold at night.
-The rest of necessary implements are included in the “What we recommend that you bring” list.
+The rest of the necessary implements are included in the “What we recommend that you bring” list.

 What we recommend that you bring: